 With George Sheldon added to the questionnaire in place of Perry Thurston, Bondi’s support remained the same, while 35% of voters expressed support for George Sheldon.
 Unsure voters increased from 15% to 16%.
 The main take away from these data indicate that the Attorney General’s race will likely be a three-way contest with Bondi holding a cushion over Thurston and Sheldon with a significant amount of unsure voters who could potentially tighten up the race.
 These current results remain on par with data collected in April 2014 with little change between the two scenarios.

-These data indicate growing support for the amendment with a notable amount of uncertainty.
+The polling data indicates growing support for the amendment with a notable amount of uncertainty.
 When polled regarding their broad support for the amendment, a modest majority, 50% of the surveyed voters, indicated general support for the Amendment while 37% expressed opposition and 13% indicated they were unsure of their position.
 When compared to the April survey conducted on the issue, support for the proposed amendment only sat at 45% with 46% indicating opposition.
 This shift is also marked by an increase in voters who expressed uncertainty.

 Today, would you vote for Rick Scott, Charlie Crist, or Adrian Wyllie?